Social Work Program Mission

 The MacMurray College Social Work Program is dedicated to the professional development and educational growth of students working to obtain the Bachelor in Social Work degree.
 The program prepares graduates for professional employment in a variety of practice settings and locations, including small towns and rural communities, and for the successful pursuit of graduate social work education.
 Students are educated to apply generalist professional knowledge, values, and skills toward the promotion of social and economic justice, service to others for the resolution of human problems, and improvement in the quality of life for all people.

 The MacMurray Social Work Program prepares students for these challenges by combining a talented faculty, a rigorous course of study, and outstanding field practicum opportunities with the many advantages of a small college environment.
 Students completing the program earn and Bachelor of Social Work (BSW) degree.

 History and Accreditation

-The Social Work Program is housed in the Division of Social and Behavioral Sciences, Natural Sciences, and Math of MacMurray College.
+The Social Work Program is housed in the School of Professional Studies of MacMurray College.
 It is accredited by the Commission on Accreditation of the Council on Social Work Education (CSWE).
 The program has been continually accredited since 1995.
 Accreditation ensures that the program meets or exceeds the curriculum standards, quality of instruction, faculty qualifications, integrity, and level of professional competencies required by the Commission.

 Social Work majors earning the Bachelor of Social Work degree must complete the following courses: PSYC 101, 221, 242, 305; SCWK 101; HIST 202; and BIOL 109.
 Students complete 46 hours of required academic work in the major (SCWK 103, 250, 275, 300, 304, 312, 314, 316, 345, 375, 495), including 12 credit hours in field practicum (SCWK 475).